joeri-juramento/juramento_tech.cloud/challenges/puzzle-lowcost-nocost-hosting.md

 **Scenarios to contemplate**

-I: Add Time: What happens if you add time to the solution?
+I.: Add Time: What happens if you add time to the solution?
 One day?
 Four months?
 Six months?
 One year?
 What will happen?

-II: Add a Reboot/Reset: Does your solution reboot or reset as normal deploy behaviour?
+II.: Add a Reboot/Reset: Does your solution reboot or reset as normal deploy behaviour?
 If it does?
 How will this impact the solution?

-III: Add Trouble: it is hard to predict what we do not know, but try to think of some worse-case scenario and how it will affect the solution; any storm clouds visible?
+III.: Add Trouble: it is hard to predict what we do not know, but try to think of some worse-case scenario and how it will affect the solution; any storm clouds visible?

 <center>•••</center>